kallepalomaki/South-Ostrobothnia-GPT2/README.md

 The crawled texts will be placed in ep.txt

 I have ran GPT2 Finetuning script SouthOstrobotniaGPT2.ipynb in Google Colab.
-You should transfer texts-file ep.txt to same directory where you run Colab-notebook
+You should transfer texts-file ep.txt to same directory where you run Colab-notebook.